GRAVITY for MATISSE -- Improving the MATISSE performance with the GRAVITY fringe tracker: Implementation

-Rather than re-implementing the GRAVITY acquisition procedure in the MATISSE instrument, which would have required access from MATISSE to many low-level GRAVITY functions, MATISSE prepares an acquisition \ac{OB} following the single off-axis template and remotely triggers its execution on GRAVITY in the so-called “Bob\_Stephanie”\footnote{Bob is the Broker of Observations Block, well known to the VLT users.
+Rather than re-implementing the GRAVITY acquisition procedure in the MATISSE instrument, which would require access from MATISSE to many low-level GRAVITY functions, MATISSE prepares an acquisition \ac{OB} following the single off-axis template and remotely triggers its execution on GRAVITY using the tool called Bob\_Stephanie.\footnote{`Bob' is the Broker of Observations Block, well known to VLT users.
 Usually, one single Bob runs per instrument.
-In the GRA4MAT case, since another Bob runs on the GRAVITY side, we gave it another name: Stephanie.}.
-This \ac{OB} skips sending target coordinates to an already tracking \ac{VLTI} but configures GRAVITY for single off-axis operations to send all the K-band light to the fringe tracker.
-This represents a transmission gain of x2 over the on-axis mode usually employed by GRAVITY for single target observations.
-This choice optimizes the fringe tracker limiting magnitude but prevents any light from reaching the GRAVITY spectrometer.
+Since another Bob runs on the GRAVITY side, in the GRA4MAT case we gave it another name: Stephanie.} This \ac{OB} skips sending target coordinates to an already tracking \ac{VLTI}, but configures GRAVITY for single off-axis operations to send all the K-band light to the fringe tracker.
+This represents a two-fold transmission gain over the on-axis mode usually employed by GRAVITY for single-target observations.
+This choice optimises the fringe tracker limiting magnitude, but prevents any light from reaching the GRAVITY spectrometer.

-The acquisition sequence for GRAVITY follows its standard procedure.
-The acquisition camera field loop adjusts the internal tip-tilt mirror of the instrument to couple the target light into the single mode fibres of the fringe tracker.
-A small synchronous modulation of the same internal mirror, and demodulation of the coupled flux, removes any pointing mismatch between the single mode fibres and the acquisition camera.
+The acquisition sequence for GRAVITY follows the standard procedure.
+The acquisition camera field loop adjusts the internal tip-tilt mirror of the instrument to couple the target light into the single-mode fibres of the fringe tracker.
+A small synchronous modulation of the same internal mirror, and demodulation of the coupled flux, removes any pointing mismatch between the single-mode fibres and the acquisition camera.
 Searching and tracking fringes completes the GRAVITY acquisition procedure.
 Then the acquisition on MATISSE resumes.